In China, high demand for robots but too many robot manufacturers

 "We hope to substitute machines for labourers doing heavy physical work," he said in an interview in the provincial capital Hangzhou.

 Local governments have adopted a variety of different stimulus tactics in robotics.
-Dongguan, a manufacturing centre in Guangdong, has been particularly aggressive, creating a 200 million yuan (20.45 million pound) investment fund to subsidise robotics investments by local firms.
+Dongguan, a manufacturing centre in Guangdong, has been particularly aggressive, creating a 200 million yuan ($33 million) investment fund to subsidise robotics investments by local firms.

 Wang Dayong, president of Zhejiang Sanhua Automotive Components, told Reuters that his major challenge is attracting and retaining workers, a problem he hopes robots can solve.